Zenkoku Jiren: Changing perspectives

+Formation of the united front

 Calls for an anti-fascist united front increased after Japanese leftists received news of the rise of Nazi Germany.
 This made Japanese anarchists open to collaboration with anyone from social democrats to Bolsheviks, and from atheists to Buddhists, although the police regularly shut down their joint meetings and rallies.
 In May 1933, Zenkoku Jiren and Nihon Jikyō established the Kanto Labour Union Council, which brought together all anti-fascist unions in the region; in June, they established the League for Opposing and Crushing Nazism and Fascism in Kanto; and in July, they established the League for Opposing Repression and Crushing Fascism in Kansai.
 Pure anarchists within Zenkoku Jiren justified the formation of these united fronts as a necessary response to the rise of reactionary politics in Japan at that time.
 They also believed that, through such united fronts, they could win more people over from anarcho-syndicalism to anarchist communism.

-Nevertheless, by the end of the year, advocates of a compromise with anarcho-syndicalism outnumbered the staunch partisans of pure anarchism within Zenkoku Jiren.
+By the end of the year, advocates of a compromise with anarcho-syndicalism outnumbered the staunch partisans of pure anarchism within Zenkoku Jiren.
 On 1 January 1934, Zenkoku Jiren and Nihon Jikyō issued a joint statement calling for the revolutionary overthrow of capitalism and imperialism in Japan.
 The two organisations admitted their own share of responsibility for the conflict between them over the previous years, with Zenkoku Jiren expressing regret for its dedication to political sectarianism and its abandonment of industrial action.
 On 14 January 1934, Nihon Jikyō finally merged back into Zenkoku Jiren, hoping they could combine their efforts to resist political repression.
 From the Nihon Jikyō, Tadokoro Shigeo was appointed to the secretariat of the newly united federation.
 That year, Utagawa Noboru recruited a former student of the Marxist labour school, Morikawa Masaki, into Zenkoku Jiren.